HaxeFoundation/HaxeManual/content/13-debugging.md

   thrown in build/lib/Main.php on line 25
 ```

 Install JStack using `haxelib install jstack`.
-JStack automatically adds `-D source_map` there is no need to add it manually.
+JStack automatically adds the `-D source_map` flag, so there is no need to add it manually.

-Now if JStack is installed, add it to the compilation:
+If JStack is installed, it can be added to the compilation process like so:

 ```hxml
 --main Main